 Accelerated Opioid Detoxification

 Using sedatives to make detox as comfortable as possible, the Accelerated Opioid Detox at the Coleman Institute can take as few as three days of outpatient treatment, meaning you are not required to stay overnight at our office locations.
 With a 98% success rate for getting patients through the detox, our patients often can complete their detox over a long weekend or holiday break, without having to completely rearrange their personal lives or schedule.
 Additionally, we highly encourage our patients to begin Naltrexone therapy with us immediately the following detox in order to reduce the risk of relapse.
-Naltrexone is a non-addictive opioid blocker that reduces cravings and helps prevent relapse.
+Naltrexone is a non-addictive opioid blocker that reduces cravings and helps to reduce the risk of relapse.

 What Happens During my Accelerated Opioid Detox Using the Coleman Method?